Variable#

 float('inf')

-and no implicit bound can be easily derived (together with the appropriate IntVarUp [GAMS documentation] setting).
+and no implicit bound can be easily derived.
 If a finite upper bound is available, it can be computationally more efficient to replace the semi-integer variablesi

 , with lower boundsiLow